kluete/adag/README.md

 For this challenge I use the [simplex framework](https://github.com/kluete/simplex), which is an [Actor Model](https://en.wikipedia.org/wiki/Actor_model): each thread should be pinned on a CPU core (with said cores masked out from the Linux kernel config), i.e. one core = one thread.
 Hyper-threading should be disabled as it just burdens L1/L2 caches and is only beneficial if a thread is stuck, say on an I/O operation.

 Each thread runs an event loop whose templated event handlers have minimal overhead.
-All those threads communicate through a common (software) memory bus making efficent use of the L3 cache.
+All those threads communicate through a common (software) memory bus making efficient use of the L3 cache.

 ## Rationale